How to Harvest Your Low Hanging Fruit

 Would you rather:

-Our guess is that you’d rather advertise to people who are actively searching for your product or service.
+We guess you’d rather advertise to people actively searching for your product or service.

 This is what makes search engine marketing so compelling.
 There are very few ways to put your advertisement directly in front of potential clients so close to the point of sale.
 Do it right and you’ll get the call instead of your competitor.